-"Artesian wells are becoming quite numerous in San Francisco, and these promise to do away with the host of water carts in our City.
+• "Artesian wells are becoming quite numerous in San Francisco, and these promise to do away with the host of water carts in our City.
 The first such well was, we believe, on Montgomery Street, before the May fire of 1851.
 Since then, many others have been dug up, and good clear pure water has become quite plentiful.
 During the past few days a well has been dug on Sansome Street, between Pine and California streets, and fine water obtained at a depth of 140 feet. ... the humblest cottage can in a short time afford a leaden pipe to carry the pure sparkling water."
 Of course, time would show that these wells were no long term solution for the burgeoning population of more than a few thousand, as there is not a sufficient aquifer under San Francisco to support more than a few thousands of people.
 Further, as the population increased, there were more pollutants, and the limited available ground water basin became unpotable.

-Between 1849 and 1851, 6 great fires occurred in San Francisco.
+Between 1849 and 1851, six great fires occurred in San Francisco.
 These fires were summarized by the Hartford Agent (The Adjuster, 1913):

 - December 24, 1849.
 When the fire came, it spread like a pestilence and completely consumed the most flourishing portion of the city.
 So rapidly spread the flames, that they defied all control water, labor, powder, everything was powerless to stay them.
 More than a million dollars thus burned to ashes. - May 4, 1850.
 The city had revived, and prosperity smiled on her streets.
-The ignition of this fire was close to the December 24, 1848 fire.
+The ignition of this fire was close to the December 24, 1849 fire.
 Within a few hours, the fire swept away three entire blocks, destroying an estimated 4 million dollars.
-Within 10 days of the fire, reconstruction was underway and more than half the burnt district was covered with new buildings. - June 4, 1850.
+Within 10 days of the fire, reconstruction was underway and more than half the burnt district was covered with new buildings. - June 14, 1850.
 The fire ravaged more than the two previous fires combined.
 Losses were estimated at 5 million dollars.
 Reconstruction started to use brick and masonry buildings, although being more expensive than wood frame, were thought to be more fire resilient. - September 17, 1850, 4 am.
-(No data) - May 4, 1851 evening.
+About 175 buildings destroyed.
+But, still, the destruction was less than the three prior fires.
+The appearance of this conflagration disappeared quickly, with "gold dust flowing like a river". - May 4, 1851, evening.
 In 9 hours, 20 blocks were consumed by fire, then being the bulk of the city.
 Many lives were lost in the fire.
 Within 10 days, some 300 buildings were in a fair state of reconstruction.